benjischwartz/flockr/assumptions.md

 * channel_messages – raise an InputError if start is less than zero
 * channel_removeowner - if you remove an owner they become an ordinary member
 * channel_leave – empty channels should still exist last person leaves and not deleted whether channel is private or public
+* channel_addowner - if you make a user an owner of an channel where they are not a member, they become a member and an owner.